xgbuils/iterum/doc/API_value_methods.md

 ## .reduce (cb, initialValue)

-`reduce` method applies a function against an accumulator and each value of the iterum instance (from left-to-right) to reduce it to a single value. `initialValue` can be passed and it will be used as the initial value of accumulator.
+`reduce` method applies a function against an accumulator and each value of the Iterum instance (from left-to-right) to reduce it to a single value. `initialValue` can be passed and it will be used as the initial value of accumulator.

 ### usage:
 ``` javascript